r3-os/r3/src/r3/src/lib.md

 A system can be in some of the system states described in this section at any point.

 **CPU Lock** disables all managed interrupts and dispatching.
-On a uniprocessor system (which this kernel targets), this is a convenient way to create a critical section to protect a shared resource from concurrent accesses.
+On a uniprocessor system, this is a convenient way to create a critical section to protect a shared resource from concurrent accesses.
 Most system services are unavailable when CPU Lock is active and will return [`BadContext`].
 Application code can use [`acquire_cpu_lock`] to activate CPU Lock.

 [`acquire_cpu_lock`]: crate::kernel::Kernel::acquire_cpu_lock
 [`BadContext`]: crate::kernel::ResultCode::BadContext